Mohit Desai

 Working Papers

 What Drives Bank Credit Lines?
-Wholesale Funding and Bank Liquidity Creation (JMP) [SSRN]
+Wholesale Funding and Bank Liquidity Creation (JMP) [link]

 Presentations: 20th Annual Finance Conference at WashU (poster session with award, scheduled), OFR PhD Symposium 2024 (scheduled), AFA PhD Poster Session 2025 (scheduled), Kenan-Flagler Business School

-Abstract: Liquidity creation is one of the primary functions of banks, and bank credit lines are the single largest source of it.
+Abstract: Liquidity creation is one of the primary functions of banks, and bank credit lines are one of the largest sources of it.
 Existing theories of banks’ supply of credit lines have highlighted the central role of traditional retail deposits.
 In this paper, I revisit those results and find little evidence to support those claims.
-Instead, I document that sources of non-retail funding wholesale funding– have been an important driver of banks’ contingent commitments.
-I show that banks with greater wholesale funding ratios lend more using off-balance sheet commitments.
-Causal estimates rely on two identification strategies (1) membership dates of banks to the Federal Home Loan Bank (FHLB) system in a staggered difference-in-differences (DiD) exercise and (2) shift-share instrument design.
-Estimates from these exercises suggest a 1% increase in wholesale funding leads to 0.3-0.4% increase in contingent commitments.
-I rule out reverse causality in a standard DiD design using an exogenous regulatory change– introduction of FIN 46– which materially impacted banks’ supply of credit lines.
-These results run contrary to the prevailing deposit-based theories of banks’ commitment lending and have important implications for banks’ “specialness” in commitment lending, aggregate liquidity risk, and post-2008 decline in bank credit lines.
+Instead, I document that sources of non-retail funding– wholesale funding– have been an important driver of banks’ contingent commitments.
+I show that banks with greater wholesale funding ratios lent more through off-balance sheet commitments during the 1990-2008 period.
+Estimates from two identification strategies suggest a 1% increase in wholesale funding leads to 0.3-0.4% increase in contingentcommitments.
+These results run contrary to the prevailing deposit-based theories of banks’ commitment lending and have important implications for banks’ “specialness” in commitmentlending, aggregate liquidity risk, and post-2008 liquidity regulations for banks

 Bridging the Information Gap: Sowing the Seeds of Productivity with High-Speed 4G Internet (with Sumit Agarwal, Pulak Ghosh, and Nishant Vats) [SSRN]